snowplow/dbt-snowplow-mobile/README.md

 - A dataset of mobile events from the Snowplow [iOS tracker][ios-tracker] or [Android tracker][android-tracker] must be available in the database.
 - Have the [session context (iOS)][ios-session-context] or [session context (Android)][android-session-context] and [screen view events (iOS)][ios-screen-views] or [screen view events (Android)][android-screen-views] enabled.
+- dbt core version of 1.6.0 or greater

 ### Installation